The following information details the cemetery reservation and internment process in Balranald Shire.

 People who wish to reserve a plot must call Council and select the plot after viewing Council’s plans.

-Once a plot has been chosen and the application fees paid in full, the application is processed and a ‘Right of Burial’ is issued as proof of the reservation.
+Once a plot has been chosen and the application fees paid in full (for plot only), the application is processed and a ‘Right of Burial’ is issued as proof of the reservation.
+Interment costs will be invoiced at time of burial.

 Cemetery Internment Process